wbzyl/rails4-tutorial/lib/views/cancan.md

 **TODO**

-Komentarze j.w. i sprawdzić jak to działa.
+To samo co powyżej ale dla komentarzy.
+Sprawdzić jak to działa.

 **TODO**